-"The knight is a man of blood and iron, a man familiar with the sight of smashed faces and the ragged stumps of lopped-off limbs; he is also a demure, almost a maidenlike, guest in hall, a gentle, modest, unobtrusive man." from "The Necessity of Chivalry" in Present Concerns.
+"The knight is a man of blood and iron, a man familiar with the sight of smashed faces and the ragged stumps of lopped-off limbs; he is also a demure, almost a maidenlike, guest in hall, a gentle, modest, unobtrusive man." from "The Necessity of Chivalry" in Present Concerns

 "You can eat the local food and drink the local wines, you can share the foreign life, you can begin to see the foreign country as it looks, not to the tourist, but to its inhabitants, You can come home modified, thinking and feeling as you did not think and feel before.
 So with the old literature." from De Audiendis Poetis" in Studies in Medieval and Renaissance Literature (Canto)

 And my personal favorite Lewis quote: "Are you looking for an ashtray?
-Use the carpet." from an interview, "Unreal Estates" in Of Other Worlds: Essays and Stories (a wonderful and eclectic collection).
+Use the carpet." from an interview, "Unreal Estates" in Of Other Worlds: Essays and Stories

 And a little advice to my children seeking spouses: Ask a potential mate in which order the Chronicles ought to be read.
 If he or she replies, "The order in which they were published," you have an excellent match.
 If the answer is, "The order in which they were written," it will work out well.
 An answer of, "Chronological order," means some couples' counseling will be in order.
 But if the answer comes quickly, "It doesn't matter," run for the hills.